REVIEW – The Sudden Departure of the Frasers, by Louise Candlish

 The second is the more relatable Christy Davenport, who can’t believe her luck when she and her husband manage to afford – at a steal – a newly renovated house on one of the most sought-after roads in London.
 Yet saddled with spiralling debt and much more free time than she’d like, Christy finds herself drawn into the mystery of why her predecessors left, and what precisely happened to make her bear-like neighbour deserving of the censure of the entire street.

-What Candlish has done, which I admire hugely and hope I’ve learned from, is drip feed the reader with just enough information- so we think we know what’s going on, but never really do until the end.
-The pacing was such that I raced through this book, desperate to find out the big secret and to see if the vague ideas I had could possibly be true.
+What Candlish has done, which I admire hugely and hope I’ve learned from, is drip feed the reader with just enough information.
+So we think we know what’s going on, but never really do until the end.

 “Personally, I’d never doubted for a moment that women were the more dangerous sex; their interest in others was far sharper than men’s, which made their suspicions more intelligent.”

-This was a recommendation from a colleague at the day job, and all through reading it I have been recommending it to all and sundry, with a vigour I usually reserve until after I’ve finished, just in case it’s one of those disappointments.
+This was a recommendation from a colleague at the day job.
+All through reading it I have been recommending it to all and sundry, with a vigour I usually reserve until after I’ve finished, just in case it’s one of those disappointments.
 But no – Louise Candlish is now going on my auto-buy list.
 Highly recommended!

 Have you read this, or any other books with a masterful handling of “the reveal”?
 I’d love to hear what you think!